-Portugal tax system: audit, reporting and optimization of taxation of Portuguese companies and individuals: VAT, income tax and capital gains
+Portugal tax system - taxation of Portuguese companies and individuals: VAT, income tax and capital gains.
+Tax treaties of Portugal.

 Basic taxes (briefly)